-Eytan Pessen is the Artistic Director of the Semperoper in Dresden and was casting director at Stuttgart State Opera up to 2006.
-He is also an artistic consultant for "Ruhr 2010".
-As a pianist and accompanist he has appeared all over Europe and as vocal coach he teaches at the Bayerische Theaterakademie in München, the Scuola d'opera in Bologna and at the Frankfurt Opera.
+Eytan Pessen was Artistic Director of the Semperoper in Dresden until 2013 and previous to that, Casting Director at Stuttgart State Opera.
+Mr. Pessen is presently artistic consultant for several opera houses in Italy.
+As a pianist and accompanist he has appeared all over Europe and as vocal coach he has taught at the Bayerische Theaterakademie in München, the Scuola d'opera in Bologna and at the Frankfurt Opera.

 Lauren Schiff is a faculty member at The Juilliard School and The Aspen Music Festival and School.
 She has also worked with the Metropolitan Opera’s Lindemann Young Artist Program.
 Ms. Schiff is an AMSAT Certified teacher of the Alexander Technique and has presented her work with musicians to Alexander Technique Teachers internationally, most recently at the International Congress for the Alexander Technique in Lugano, Switzerland, 2011.

 Guest Professor for American Song

 A native of Tullahoma, Tennessee, pianist Craig Terry has launched an international career performing with some of the world’s leading singers and instrumentalists.
 Currently Mr. Terry is in his eighth season as Assistant Conductor at Lyric Opera of Chicago, and has recently been named Music Director of its Patrick G. and Shirley W. Ryan Opera Center.
 Previously, he served as Assistant Conductor at the Metropolitan Opera after joining its Lindemann Young Artist Development Program.
 Mr. Terry has performed with many esteemed singers.

 Guest Professor for Acting